JuliaWeb/WebSockets.jl/README.md

 The /logutils folder contains some specialized logging functionality that is quite fast and can make working with multiple asyncronous tasks easier.
 See /benchmark code for how to use.
 Logging  may be moved entirely out of WebSockets.jl in the future.

-You can also have a look at alternative Julia packages: [DandelionWebSockets](https://github.com/dandeliondeathray/DandelionWebSockets.jl) or the implementation currently part of HTTP.jl.
+You can also have a look at alternative Julia packages: [DandelionWebSockets](https://github.com/dandeliondeathray/DandelionWebSockets.jl) or the implementation currently part of [HTTP.jl](https://github.com/JuliaWeb/HTTP.jl).

-## What are the main downsides to WebSockets (in Julia)?
+## What are the main downsides to using WebSockets.jl directly?

 - Logging.
 We need customizable and very fast logging for building networked applications.
 - Compression is not implemented.